0chens/FlowCare/README.md

 # FlowCare

-**Your digital activity, in context.** A complete, privacy-conscious digital-wellness dashboard built with Next.js App Router, React, TypeScript, Tailwind CSS, Recharts, Lucide, and the OpenAI SDK.
+A complete, privacy-conscious digital-wellness dashboard built with Next.js App Router, React, TypeScript, Tailwind CSS, Recharts, Lucide, and the OpenAI SDK.
 No database required.

 FlowCare compares computer activity with your own recent pattern.
-Its deterministic engine describes observable activity; the optional AI layer writes a concise explanation and a practical suggestion.
+Its deterministic engine describes observable activity; the AI layer writes a concise explanation and a practical suggestion.
 This is **not medical software**.
 Digital Balance is an activity-pattern visualization, not a health, mental-health, or burnout score.

 ## Quick start